Why Are PlanesSOChaotic?

 Every passenger declares their bag count at check-in.
 Airlines have all the data they need to predict bin overflow, pre-allocate space, and eliminate gate-check chaos.
-They just aren't using data structures to do it.
+They just aren't using the best algorithms to do it.

 scroll